 As the image above illustrates perfectly, uwu (also stylized as “UwU” or referred to as “uwu face”) represents the shape of a happy face.
 It’s also known as “happy anime face.”
 The expression can be interpreted as being happy in a particularly smug way.

 Uwu is often used in Japanese and Korean online culture, typically in response to something especially cute, or kawaii.

 How do you pronounce uwu?

 You don’t, really.
 Uwu is more of an online thing, so it’s rare you would use it in conversation.
 But if you really wanted to use it, “oooo-uuuh” would be the best approximation.

-Uwu usage in furry fandom
+Usage in furry fandom

 The uwu emoticon is especially popular among furries, as the “w” can be seen to resemble an animal’s nose.
-Furries are people fascinated by anthropomorphic animals, and often dress like (and have sex as) them.
+Furries are people fascinated by anthropomorphic animals, and they often dress like (and have sex as) them.

 There is also “owo,” or “OwO.”
 This has a different meaning than uwu.

 While owo still represents a face, it’s an evolution of “o.o,” the emoticon used to convey a slightly surprised blank stare.

 Owo is often followed by “What’s this?” when people discover or share content that startles, surprises, or intrigues them.
 Uwu and owo can coexist peacefully on the internet—but it’s good to have a firm grasp on both so you can properly express yourself online.